claudioperez/SimCenter-2020-SOTA-2e/README.md

     - Fix reversed author names
     - Validate DOIs
     - run `cite.py --dry` to identify malformed citekeys
-3. Export Zotero library to `fullBib.bib`
+3. Export Zotero library to `zotero-refs.bib`
 4. Replace `custom_rules.yaml` to disambiguate a/b references.
-5. Run `cite.py` to identify all references to items in `fullBib.bib`.
+5. Run `cite.py` to identify all references to items in `zotero-refs.bib`.
 This will produce the following effects and outcomes:
-    - Replace identified references with cite keys from `fullBib.bib`
+    - Replace identified references with cite keys from `zotero-refs.bib`
     - Generate a log
 6. Run `grep-log.sh` to analyze log file
     - No. of substitution commands executed